lishiyo/second-me-prototype/design_docs/v0_L1_instructions.md

 - Background worker integration verified
 - API endpoints tested and documented

+In particular, we need an api endpoint that makes the same request as lpm_kernel's `POST /api/kernel/l1/global`.
+This should execute the `generate_l1_from_l0` functionality and return the generated L1 data (bio, clusters, chunk\topics) in a serialized format.
+We will examine this JSON to verify the structure and content.

 ## Phase 5: Testing and Optimization Phase

 ### Subtask 5.1: Implement Unit Tests